 In conducting their due diligence, the Advisor's investment professionals use publicly available information as well as information from their extensive relationships with former and current management teams, consultants, competitors and investment bankers, among others.
 Though each transaction involves a somewhat different approach, the Advisor often undertakes the following due diligence steps.
 Initially, the investment team involved in the transaction may meet with management to get an insider's view of the business and probe for potential weaknesses in business prospects.
-They may also visit headquarters and company operations, meeting top-and middle-level executives.
+They may also visit headquarters and company operations, meeting top- and middle-level executives.
 Independently from the company, the investment team may check management's backgrounds and references.
 With information provided by the company, the investment team performs a detailed review of historical financial performance and the quality of earnings.
 To assess both business prospects and standard practices, they may contact customers and vendors and conduct a competitive analysis, comparing the company to its main competitors on an operating, financial, market share and valuation basis.
 The investment team also researches the industry for historic growth trends and future prospects utilizing industry analysts at BlackRock, third party research, industry association literature and general news.
 Furthermore, they assess asset value and the ability of physical infrastructure and information systems to handle anticipated growth and investigate any legal risks and the viability of current financial and accounting systems.
 Attorneys and independent accountants as well as outside advisors, as appropriate, may conduct additional due diligence on behalf of the Advisor.

 After the Advisor has identified an investment opportunity and completed due diligence, the investment team involved in the transaction prepares a written investment analysis.
 Senior investment professionals involved in the transaction review the analysis, and if they are in favor of making the potential investment, present it first to Messrs.
 Maher and Lazar and then, if approved by Messrs.
 Maher and Lazar, to the Advisor's investment committee for guidance.
 The investment committee is comprised of Messrs.
-Maher and Lazar, several executives of BlackRock and several of the Kelso Principals.
+Maher and Lazar and several executives of BlackRock and several of the Kelso Principals.
+Investment committee members have an average of over 20 years of investment experience in the fixed income and private equity markets.